logtheman/shopper-challenege/README.md

 DIFFICULTIES:
 - Spent too much time styling and being Concerned with the footer
+- Sessions and editing the applicant

 GIVEN MORE TIME
 - Would create a more secure login to the user application
 - Add additional steps in the process
 - Create system for tracking step in the application process
+  - Iniitially took on the task without plannig how the user flow would be in state
 - Create a more generalized system for changing form components and make info a list